 It should also be noted that China is starting to develop this process in its steelmaking as well, and has recently emerged as a large importer of ferrous scrap metal to convert its steelmaking industry to lower CO2 emitting standards.

-These two steel making superpowers are hard at work on creating processes that will reduce carbon emissions, while maintaining high quality.
-So you can imagine the innovations that will result as part of this intense focus of the ‘greening’ of the steel industry.
+These two steel-making superpowers are hard at work on creating processes that will reduce carbon emissions while maintaining high quality.
+So you can imagine the innovations that will result as a part of this intense focus on the ‘greening’ of the steel industry.

 What About Our Steelmakers?

 The big question, we are asking ourselves is just when this trend to low carbon steel making will become a standard practice in North America.